arturpietrzak/LAT/README.md

-# Promo codesa app for LAT
+# Promo codes app for LAT

 ## About this application
 This application is a REST API created for managing promo codes (coupons).
 It uses Spring framework and Java, and Maven is the build tool.
 The application uses H2 in-memory database.
 All constraints on values were applied and enforced using Jakarta Persistence.
 This application utilizes *Controller-Service-Repository* pattern.